elizasamuels/Fashion-Vault/README.md

 # fashion-vault
-closet inventory and outfit design app, extending my fashion with programming, imagine clueless but better
+Closet inventory and outfit design app, extending my fashion with programming, imagine clueless but better

 FashionVault is a personal wardrobe management and outfit design web application.
 It allows users to upload clothing items, organize them into an inventory, and visually design outfits by placing items onto a model.